WELCOME TO COLOURING LONDON

 The project has been made possible through a collaboration with Ordnance Survey (OS) and the Greater London Authority (GLA).
 This has allowed outlines for every building in London to be used to collate, collect and visualise data.
 Without these footprints the project would not be possible.

 The first stage of Colouring London was funded by Historic England's Heritage Protection Commission, and the Engineering and Physical Sciences Research Council (EPSRC).
-The project has also received innovation grants from UCL Innovation and Business, and from Innovate UK and the cabinet Office's Geospatial Commission.
-Our advisors and supporters can be viewed here.
+The project has also received innovation grants from UCL Innovation and Business, and from Innovate UK and the Cabinet Office's Geospatial Commission.

 CAN ANYONE ADD, EDIT & USE THE DATA?